Welcome to Rio the Guide

 Rio can be visited in its own right, but it can also act as your doorway to visiting the rest of Brazil, be that you are on business or pleasure, with daily flights linking Europe, North America, Africa, Asia and, of course, Latin America, to Rio de Janeiro and beyond.
 But whatever choice you make, do make sure that when you do visit Rio you leave enough time to do the city justice and enjoy it to the full.

-Brazil_1980sAs a major city it has all you might expect.
+As a major city it has all you might expect.
 First class restaurants, fashionable bars, sophisticated and cutting edge night clubs, musical extravaganzas and festivals, theatres, cinemas, museums, art galleries, world class sport, designer stores and stylish shopping centres.

-Download a Map of Rio
+Download a map of Rio de Janeiro

-Rio from air_________________________________________________________________
+Rio from air

 Note on the photos: To see any of the photos or graphics on this site in more detail, such as the satellite of image of Rio above, please simply click on the respective image.
 The photos of Rio at the top of the site are randomly generated, so do not necessarily apply or relate to the topic on the page .For Terms & Conditions.

-Copyright © 1984-2023
+Copyright © 1984-2025

 Christopher Pickard – Rio the Guide – Critical Divide